YARA BELGIUM S.A.

 27 May 2023

-Their ask — Yara requests including more mandatory label elements in digital format, particularly instructions for intended use.
+Message — Yara requests including more mandatory label elements in digital format, particularly instructions for intended use.
 They want flexibility to use novel electronic digital solutions beyond basic QR codes.123

-How it helps them — This would reduce their label management costs and speed products to market.45
+Why — This would reduce their label management costs and speed products to market.45

-Who loses — Farmers and authorities lose guaranteed physical access to essential product information.6
+Impact — Farmers and authorities lose guaranteed physical access to essential product information.6

 Yara urges market-based electricity reforms over mandatory PPAs